zhaoshihao1/zhaoshihao1.github.io/pages/about.md

 permalink: /about/
 ---

-I'm Shihao Zhao, a graduated student in computing engineering.
+I'm Shihao Zhao, a dreamer.

 Currenly living in Markham, Ontario, Canada.